 All employees must also agree to handle memory sticks, and CD ROM disks in a responsible manner and follow these guidelines:

-MHA Computer Support Specialist is responsible to maintain a current inventory of all computers and printers for HIPAA purposes and their location.
+MHA Director of IT is responsible to maintain a current inventory of all computers and printers for HIPAA purposes and their location.
 In addition, assets must remain within the program which purchased the asset for auditing purposes.
-It is for these reasons that relocation or movement of assets not be completed without approval from the Director of Human Resources and Finance and the knowledge and assistance of the Computer Support Specialist.
+It is for these reasons that relocation or movement of assets not be completed without approval from the Director of Human Resources and Finance and the knowledge and assistance of the Director of IT.